 What is the link between gluten sensitivity and Celiac disease?

 In people with Celiac disease, gluten insensitivity triggers the immune system, resulting in antibodies attacking the intestinal lining.
 Tiny, hair-like projections called villi, which reside in the small bowel, become inflamed or damaged.
 Over time, nutrients that are normally absorbed into the body, pass through unabsorbed and are eliminated, leading to malnutrition and a host of other problems.
-Those diagnosed with Celiac disease are at higher risk for developing diabetes, osteoporosis, neurological disorders, infertility and even some forms of cancer.
+Those diagnosed with Celiac disease are at higher risk for developing type 1 diabetes, osteoporosis, thyroid disease, and certain autoimmune and neurological disorders.

 What is the underlying cause of Celiac disease?